squidy320/Kluna/README.md

 My fork of Luna.
 Has no affiliation with the parent repo.
 And user is responsible for what they do with the app.
 Does not come with services or addons.
+Use GitHub Issues for feature requests and bug reports

 Features added: